-Kids can make a vortex inside their jars by swirling it around and watching the mini “tornado” form.
+Kids can make a tornado in a jar by swirling it around and watching the mini “tornado” form.
 You can use this information to learn about tornadoes and tsunamis!

 STEAM Elements in the Snow Globe Science Project

-Make a simple snow globe craft into a STEAM activity, by discussing some of the following topics when completing your project.
+Make a simple snow globe craft into a STEAM for kids activity by discussing some of the following topics when completing your project.
 Record your data and answers and you have a complete snow globe science project!